 • flu.

-In addition, the pediatrician can prescribe a drug with a mucolytic effect in pharyngitis, bronchial asthma, tracheobronchitis, tuberculosis, COPD and other inflammatory malformations respiratory system, which are accompanied by the formation of viscous, difficult to separate mucus.
+In addition, the pediatrician may prescribe a drug with a mucolytic effect for pharyngitis, bronchial asthma, tracheobronchitis, tuberculosis, COPD and other inflammatory defects respiratory system, which are accompanied by the formation of viscous, difficult to separate mucus.

-In the case of the use of Pertussin syrup for acute respiratory infections, tracheitis, bronchitis and other pathologies that are accompanied by the formation of thick sputum, the agent will have an expectorant effect and help cleanse the lungs.
+If Pertussin syrup is used for acute respiratory infections, tracheitis, bronchitis and other pathologies that are accompanied by the formation of thick sputum, the product will have an expectorant effect and help cleanse the lungs.

-The drug exhibits complex properties and not only accelerates the release of inflammatory secretion, but also reduces the intensity coughing fits, which are often accompanied by damage to the mucous membranes and entail gag reflexes.
-Cough syrup "Pertussin" has such an effect in case of observation of a spastic disease in a child, for example, with whooping cough.
+The medication exhibits complex properties and not only accelerates the release of inflammatory secretions, but also reduces the intensity coughing attacks, which are often accompanied by damage to the mucous membranes and entail gag reflexes.
+Pertussin cough syrup has this effect if a child has a spastic disease, for example, whooping cough.

 Contraindications

-Despite the fact that this medicine belongs to the category of herbal remedies and the absence of powerful chemical ingredients, there are many limitations in its use.
+Despite the classification of this medicine as a herbal medicine and the absence of powerful chemical ingredients, there are many restrictions on its use.
 Contraindications include:

 • hypersensitivity of the body to the components of the drug;